 Improving the viability of multimodal access to housing and employment may disproportionately benefit low-income individuals by providing effective alternatives to cost prohibitive car ownership.
-Robust deployment of transit and shared ride services, or subscription-based AV service, may also empower individuals with disabilities to independently pursue employment.
+Robust deployment of transit and shared ride services, or subscription-based AV service, may also empower individuals who are differently abled to independently pursue employment.